Aswin-sta/ILP_GG_Webpage_clone/README.md

 >**Contents Included**
 The page has the following contents included:

-1.Navigation Bar
+1. Navigation Bar
-2.Book Appointment
+2. Book Appointment
-3.Doctors Listed
+3. Doctors Listed
-4.Departments Listed
+4. Departments Listed
-5.Why GG is better section
+5. Why GG is better section
-6.Facilities and Activities
+6. Facilities and Activities
-7.You May Be Interested In section
+7. You May Be Interested In section
-8.Footer
+8. Footer
-9.Newsletter
+9. Newsletter